mykter/afl-training/challenges/sendmail/1301/README.md

 For multicore read afl's docs/parallel_fuzzing.txt for fairly straightforward instructions on single-system fuzzing.
 Get a master and 3 slaves running to slash the time it takes to solve this challenge.

 For hints on fuzzing, see HINTS.
 If you get your fuzzer running without needing the hints, read the HINTS file whilst watching the UI for some dicussion on seed file selection.
 Also check out docs/status_screen.txt.

+Warning: this challenge doesn't play nicely with ASAN.
+Save ASAN for another challenge like heartbleed.